jingjipan/revuhub/Iteration 2 Architecture.md

 	package com.comp3350.rev_u_hub.persistence_layer;

-The persistence layer consists of three database classes that implement three interfaces.
+The persistence layer consists of three database classes that implement three interfaces, also with a script file.
+The script file implements the initialization of database.
+Three tables are created, which are 'MOVIES', 'USERS' table and 'REVIEWS' 'MOVIES' consists of a 'MOVIENAME' primary key and multiple other keys which stores info of that movie.
+'USERS' consists of a 'USERNAME' primary key and 'PASSWORD' key.
+'REVIEWS' consists of reference foreign keys, 'USERNAME' and 'MOVIENAME'.
+Also with a 'REVIEW' key which is the storage of review.

 These interfaces are also implemented by stub classes for testing.
 Each database is associated with one data object: